opendocsg/slw-judgments-backfill/2007_SGHC_124/report.md

 65     As stated earlier at [32], I found that the first defendant paid little heed to his duties and responsibilities as a director even though he was a director of a public listed company (the holding company).

-66     The latest pronouncement on the fiduciary and statutory duties of directors is to be found in the Court of Appeal decision in _Townsing Henry George v Jenton Overseas Investment Pte Ltd (in liquidation)_ [2007] 2 SLR 597 (“ _Townsing’s_ case”).
+66     The latest pronouncement on the fiduciary and statutory duties of directors is to be found in the Court of Appeal decision in _Townsing Henry George v Jenton Overseas Investment Pte Ltd (in liquidation)_ <span class="citation">[2007] 2 SLR 597</span> (“ _Townsing’s_ case”).
 The decision of the appellate court was released shortly before the commencement of this trial and consequently was not referred to by the parties.
 In that case, Chan Sek Keong CJ, held at [59] that the duty of honesty of a director and his duty to act bona fide was a composite obligation.
 The duty to act honestly under s 157 of the Act was the statutory equivalent of the duty to act bona fide which exists at common law (see the plaintiff’s authorities _Kea Holdings Pte Ltd v Gan Boon Hock_ [2003] 3 SLR129 and _Golden Village Multiplex Pte Ltd v Phoon Chiong Kit_ [2006] 2 SLR307).

 6       7 _Townsing’s_ case is particularly relevant to this suit because the appellant there was similarly a director of a holding company and its wholly owned subsidiary.
 Chan Sek Keong CJ held that the appellant fell foul of the “no conflict rule” _vis a vis_ his status as a director of the parent and subsidiary companies, citing passages from some English cases to one of which I now turn my attention.